Report calls for agency cooperation, integration as opioid fatalities rise

 |82

-In Franklin County, at least five opioid-related fatalities had been reported this year, nearly doubling the number reported by public health authorities at this point last year, according to preliminary data from the Dept. of Health.
+In Chittenden County, at least 14 opioid-related fatalities had been reported this year, that being up from the nine reported by public health authorities at this point last year, according to preliminary data from the Dept. of Health.

-In nearby Grand Isle County, where no deaths had been connected to opioid-use disorder in 2019, two deaths have already been attributed to opioid-use this year.

 All but a few of those who had died due to an opioid-related overdose had fentanyl, a highly addictive and potent synthetic opioid, in their system at the time of death, according to the health department’s preliminary reporting.